stonemjs/docs/src/docs/configuration.md

 ---

 Stone.js embraces an **Adaptive Configuration** approach, offering a flexible and robust configuration system through two distinct APIs:
-[Implicit](#implicit) and [Explicit](#explicit).
+[Declarative](#declarative) and [Imperative](#imperative).
 These APIs enable developers to tailor their applications to their specific requirements, achieving a balance between simplicity and flexibility.

-## Implicit
+## Declarative

-Implicit configurations are defined using decorators.
-To configure a component or enable a feature, simply use a decorator and pass parameters.
+Declarative configurations are defined using decorators.
+To enable a feature or configure a component, simply use a decorator and pass parameters.
 Stone.js, being modular, offers decorators for each library, with configurations documented within the library.

-Two types of decorators are used:
+Three types of decorators are used:

 - **Class Decorators**: Applied to classes.
-- **Method/Property Decorators**: Applied to methods or properties.
+- **Property Decorators**: Applied to properties.
+- **Method Decorators**: Applied to methods.

 ### Key Decorator: `@StoneApp()`
-This essential decorator must be present on a single class (Application) and serves as the main entry point for your application.
+This essential decorator must be present on a single class (`Application`) and serves as the main entry point for your application.
 It designates the class containing the `handle` method, which intercepts events.
 It also allows configuration overrides.

 **Parameters:**
 - `name`: Application name.
-- `env`: Environment name (dev, staging, prod, etc.).
+- `env`: Environment name (dev, prod, etc.).
 - `debug`: Run app in debug mode.
 - `timezone`: Define timezone.
 - `locale`: Define locale.